TitleCardMaker/TitleCardMaker/docs/card_types/striped.md

 randomly select stripes of random widths from the specified ranges in the specified ratios.
 For example: `random[10-20,200-250]` will result in random stripes of widths between 10 and 20 pixels _or_ 200 and 250 pixels (in equal likelihood).
-Repition is allowed.
+Repitition is allowed.
 These must be comma-separated positive values in which the second value is equal to or greater than the first.

 ??? example "Examples"